Tishanth-07/Tishanth-07/README.md

 ---

-# 👨‍💻 Tishanth Sivakumar | Full-Stack Software Engineer
+# 👨‍💻 Tishanth Sivakumar | Aspiring Software Engineer

 <p align="center">
-  <em>Crafting secure, scalable web and mobile solutions with expertise in modern frameworks, delivering innovative e-commerce and event-driven applications to drive business impact</em>
+  <em>Passionate about building innovative web and mobile solutions, eager to contribute as a Software Engineer Intern while pursuing a B.Sc.
+(Hons) in Information Technology</em>
 </p>

-I am a driven **Full-Stack Software Engineer** pursuing a **B.Sc.
-(Hons) in Information Technology** at the **University of Moratuwa**.
-With extensive experience in developing robust, user-centric web and mobile applications, I specialize in full-stack development, secure authentication systems, and scalable e-commerce platforms.
-My commitment to clean code, agile methodologies, and continuous learning enables me to deliver high-impact solutions that align with business goals.
-I thrive in collaborative environments, leveraging my technical expertise and creative problem-solving to contribute to innovative IT projects.
+I am an enthusiastic **Information Technology undergraduate** at the **University of Moratuwa**, actively seeking **Software Engineer Internship** opportunities to apply my skills in web and mobile development.
+Through academic and collaborative projects, I have gained hands-on experience in building secure, user-centric applications using modern frameworks.
+My dedication to learning, creative problem-solving, and agile practices drives me to create impactful solutions.
+I am eager to join a dynamic IT team to gain industry experience, contribute to real-world projects, and grow as a software engineer.

 - 🔍 **Current Focus**:
-  - Leading development of **Unimart**, a feature-rich e-commerce platform with advanced user and admin functionalities.
+  - Contributing to **Unimart**, a comprehensive e-commerce platform with advanced features.
-  - Contributing to **Hackelite 2.0**, a mobile-first event discovery app for the IEEE Hacklite 2.0 competition.
+  - Developing **Hackelite 2.0**, a mobile-first event discovery app for the IEEE Hacklite 2.0 competition.
-- 📚 **Professional Development**:
+- 📚 **Academic & Professional Development**:
+  - Pursuing a **B.Sc.
+(Hons) in Information Technology** at the University of Moratuwa.
   - Mastering AI and Machine Learning fundamentals through Udemy certification.
-  - Advancing backend expertise with **Java**, **Spring Boot**, and **Python**.
-  - Optimizing full-stack workflows with **Next.js**, **MongoDB**, and **JWT Authentication**.
+  - Enhancing skills in **Java**, **Spring Boot**, **Python**, and full-stack development with **Next.js** and **MongoDB**.
 - 🤝 **Collaboration Opportunities**:
-  - Open-source projects in web development, AI, and mobile technologies.
+  - Open to internships, open-source contributions, and hackathons in web, mobile, or AI domains.
-  - Hackathons, IEEE competitions, and startup initiatives.
+  - Actively participating in IEEE competitions and university projects.
-- 🌟 **Unique Strengths**: Combining technical precision with creative innovation, evident in my ability to design intuitive UI/UX and my passion for video editing as a creative outlet.
+- 🌟 **Key Strengths**: Proactive learner with a knack for creative problem-solving, demonstrated through intuitive UI/UX design and a passion for video editing as a creative outlet.

 ---

-## 🛠️ Technical Expertise
+## 🛠️ Technical Skills

 <p align="center">
   <img src="https://img.shields.io/badge/-JavaScript-F7DF1E?logo=javascript&logoColor=black&style=flat-square" alt="JavaScript"/>